 Subtotals are undeniably an essential feature of pivot table reporting.
-Sometimes you may want to suppress the display of subtotals, and other times you may want to show more than one subtotal per field.
+There are times when you will want to suppress the display of subtotals and other times when you will want to show more than one subtotal per field.

 Suppress Subtotals When You Have Many Row Fields

 When you have many row fields in your report, subtotals can mire your view.
-Take the example in Figure 3.30.
-You might want to suppress the subtotals for the Market and Product Line fields.
+Take the example in Figure 3.9.

-Figure 3.31 Choose None to remove subtotals at the Product Line level.
+Figure 3.10 Choose None to remove subtotals at the Market level.

-Repeat this step for other row fields.
-After repeating these steps for Market, you'll find the report in Figure 3.32 to be much easier on the eyes.
+You must remove subtotals from each of the outer row fields individually.
+After repeating these steps for Region, Market, and Line of Business, you’ll find the report in Figure 3.11 to be much easier on the eyes.

-Figure 3.32 After specifying None for two fields, you give the report a cleaner look.
+Figure 3.11 After specifying None for three fields, you give the report a cleaner look.

 Adding Multiple Subtotals for One Field

-In the Field Settings dialog box, choose Custom and select the types of subtotals you would like to see.
-The dialog box in Figure 3.33 shows five subtotals selected for the Region field.
+You can go in the opposite direction and add customized subtotals by choosing Custom and selecting the types of subtotals you would like to see.
+The dialog box in Figure 3.12 shows five subtotals being selected for the Region field.

-Figure 3.33 By selecting the Custom option in the Subtotals section, you can specify multiple subtotals for one field.
+Figure 3.12 By selecting the Custom option in the Subtotals box, you can specify multiple subtotals for one field.